 These "named" scholarships are funded by gifts from donors and foundations, and are awarded to students who meet the donors' designated criteria.
 Qualifications and award amounts vary, but the determination of the award is generally based on financial need and scholastic achievement.
 Endowed scholarships do not have to be repaid.

 Students applying for financial aid are automatically considered for these funds, based on the information provided in the student's application.
-Scholarships that require a separate application will be posted during the academic year to Campus Cruiser when the the application is available, to Campus Cruiser and in the Current Outside Scholarship Opportunities section below.
+Scholarships that require a separate application will be posted during the academic year to Campus Cruiser when the the application is available.

 †Important Notes on Scholarship Retention

 85% of students awarded Trustee Merit or Sargent Scholarships retain their scholarships in their second year of study.
 The Office of Financial Aid (OFA) makes every effort to assist students who, for academic reasons, lose their original scholarships.
 Students who drop below the required GPA may be reconsidered for scholarship funding once their GPA again meets the required level.
 Reconsideration will take place after the spring semester of each year, once spring grades are available and a cumulative GPA has been calculated.
 In addition, with funding permitting, once fall semester, mid-year grades are available, students may also be reconsidered by the OFA for scholarship reinstatement.
 Students should note that any reinstatement of scholarship funding is not retroactive.
 Affected students will be notified by the Office of Financial Aid regarding any change in their award.